List of Slovenia Twenty20 International cricketers

 This is a list of Slovenian Twenty20 International cricketers.

-In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Hungary and other ICC members after 1 January 2019 are eligible to have T20I status.
+In April 2018, the International Cricket Council (ICC) decided to grant full Twenty20 International (T20I) status to all its members.
+Therefore, all Twenty20 matches played between Hungary and other ICC members after 1 January 2019 have T20I status.

 This list will comprise all members of the Hungary cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player will win his first Twenty20 cap in the same match, those players are listed alphabetically by surname (according to the name format used by Cricinfo).

 Slovenia played their first match with T20I status on 25 July 2022, against Austria during the 2022–23 ICC Men's T20 World Cup Europe Qualifier B.